xieweiAlex/English_Learning/words/2025/words-Jan-25.md

 **redoubt**??
 islet, atelier

+gloat?

 --------------------

+Apparel.
+spruce up.

+indifference, nonchalance.
+Andrew liked to **dote on** the dog, she says, and he liked to be doted on by Sarah.

 In fact, Cortical Labs’ most heralded project to date is DishBrain, a system that combines living brain cells with computing devices to create machines with biological intelligence.
 In England the cuckoo is the herald of spring.